Meal Planning for Managing Your Diabetes

 Fat-free and low-fat milk and yogurt provide energy, protein, calcium, vitamins, and minerals.
 Fat-free milk is also a good food to treat low blood sugar levels, since 8 ounces contains around the same amount of carbohydrates as 1 serving of fruit or starch.

 The total fat and oil intake should be based on your cholesterol levels, blood sugar control, and lifestyle.
 Limit the amount of saturated fats you eat and stay away from trans fats.
-Trans fats are often found in processed foods likes pastries, cakes, cookies, crackers, pies, and stick margarines.
+Trans fats are often found in processed foods likes pastries, cakes, cookies, crackers, pies, shortening, and stick margarines.

 Some examples of healthier fats and oils (lower in saturated fats and higher in mono- and polyunsaturated fats) include fish, olive oil, olives, nuts, seeds, canola oil, avocado oil, and avocados.

 Because diabetes is associated with glucose (sugar) levels in the blood, some people think they should not eat any sugar at all.
 However, table sugar and other sugars in your diet don't increase blood glucose levels any higher than other simple carbohydrates, according to the ADA.
-Choose natural sugars (like those in milk and fruit), when possible, and limit the amount of added sugars in your diet.
+Choose natural sugars (like those in milk and whole fruit), when possible, and limit the amount of added sugars in your diet.

 How much sugar you eat depends on your personal diabetes treatment and nutrition plan, and how well you control your blood sugar levels and blood fats.
 Always talk with your healthcare provider or registered dietitian for more specific recommendations.